Skip to content

-We Scored 500 App Ideas with AI.
+We Scored 500 App Ideas.
 Here's What Actually Works

 We ran 500 app ideas through Goodspeed's AI scoring pipeline over the past three months.
 Every idea got evaluated on market demand, monetization potential, competition density, technical feasibility, and solo-builder viability.